Achieving digital transformation in retail through the adoption of PLM tools

 - 30% reduction in data entry errors

-- 50% discount on support tickets
+- 50% reduction in support tickets

 By combining: